 Did The Police Make A Lawful Stop?

-At the law firm of Travis Noble, P.C., we have won many seemingly open and shut DWI cases because police failed to have probable cause to stop vehicles.
+At Travis Noble, P.C., we have won many seemingly open and shut DWI cases because police failed to have probable cause to stop vehicles.
 These included cases in which clients were over the .08 blood alcohol content (BAC) limit and cases where police had insufficient cause to stop our clients or failed to follow proper procedures when investigating or arresting them.

 Don’t think that your DWI case is lost before speaking with us.
 If a viable defense exists, we will find it.
 Travis Noble, P.C., will fight for your rights and freedom every step of the way.

 Call Travis Noble, P.C., at 314-450-7849 for a free consultation.

 What Is An Unlawful Police Stop?